-- (a) Public profession of faith followed by baptism; or - (b) Transfer of letter from a church of like faith and practice; or - (c) If such a letter is not available, a statement of prior public profession of faith and baptism; or - (d) Following exclusion or erasure from the rolls, a statement of re-commitment having already been baptized. - (e) Baptism may be waived for sufficient reasons of health. - (f) Baptisms shall be conducted by ordained or licensed Baptist ministers, - (g) Persons may be admitted as Associate Members if they are professing Christians and members of another church, whether or not they have received believer's baptism.
-Associate Members are eligible to participate in the life of the church to the same extent as Members, except serving as an ordained deacon or pastor and voting on the adoption of amendment of the constitution.
+- (a) Public profession of faith followed by baptism. - (b) Transfer of letter from a church of like faith and practice. - (c) If such a letter is not available, a statement of prior public profession of faith and baptism. - (d) Following exclusion or erasure from the rolls, a statement of re-commitment having already been baptized. - (e) The mode of baptism may accommodate physical limitations. - (f) Baptisms shall be conducted by ordained or licensed Baptist ministers. - (g) Persons may be admitted as Associate Members if they are professing Christians who have been baptized in a way other than by immersion.
+Associate Members are eligible to participate in the life of the Church to the same extent as Members with one exception: Associate Members are not eligible to vote under Article X Rules of Order, Section 2.
+Quorum and Voting for Specific Circumstances of this Constitution.